Quetzaly88/Battleship_P3-python/README.md

 Project 3
 Code Institute

     This project has the workspace template from Code Institute.
-It's a simple battleship game using exclusively Python code.
+It's a simple battleship game using Python.
 This game includes: two boards, one for the computer and one for a user.
 Ten oportunities to guess and hit the ships.
 The computer's ships are hidden and the hits and misses have the X symbol and - symbol respective .

-At the end a message "Game Over" will be printed and the hits, misses and Ships that were in the board will be shown.
+    In this updated version, the computer also takes turns guessing the user's ships, and the game announces the winner based on who sinks all the opponent's ships first.
+If all turns are used without either side sinking all ships, the game will determine the winner based on the remaining ships or declare a draw.

 ![mockup](./assets/images/mockup.webp)